larrymotuzis24/graceShopper/README.md

   - this might be sales data for some time period

 Create new branch:

+Note: Use this command if you want to know the current branch you are working in: git branch –show-current

 - Before making changes, do a "git pull" to get the latest code.
 - git checkout -b your_branch
 - make changes to code and validate